-The group provides advice to the South East Management Advisory Committee on the status of fish stocks, sub-stocks, species (target and non-target), the impact of fishing on the marine environment and the type of information needed for stock assessments.
-It also evaluates:
+The South East Resource Assessment Group (SERAG) is the key research and scientific committee for management of the Southern and Eastern Scalefish and Shark Fishery.
+The group provides advice to the South East Management Advisory Committee (SEMAC) on the status of fish stocks, sub stocks, species (target and non-target), the impact of fishing on the marine environment and the type of information needed for stock assessments.

 Recent discussion topics

-The next meeting is scheduled for August 2019.
+The next meeting is scheduled for October 2019.

 Current research priorities

-Members are appointed for the period 1 July 2016 until 30 June 2019.
+Members are appointed for the period 1 August 2016 until 30 June 2019.

-- Mr George Day, AFMA member
+- Mr Daniel Corrie, AFMA member

-- Dr Sarah Jennings, economics member
+- Dr Sarah Jennings, scientific (economics) member

 Lakes Entrance Office

-Email: cate.coddington [at] afma.gov.au
+Email: mardi.albert [at] afma.gov.au